-Vulcan manufacturers a complete line of accessories to adapt its hammers to the driving of all normally used types of piling.
+Vulcan manufacturers a complete line of accessories to adapt its hammers to the driving of all normally used types of pilling.
 The maximum size of pile that any given size of hammer is capable of driving is shown in the specifications of each hammer.
-Vulcan configures its accessories in such a way that all hammers with a common standard law size use the same accessory for a given pile.
-This adds to the versatility of Vulcan accessories and pile hammers alike.
+Vulcan configures its accessories in such a way that all hammers with a common standard law size use the same accessories and pile hammers alike.